claranet/ssha/README.md

 ### `ssm {}`

 The `ssm` block controls SSM behaviour.

+#### Run Command

 The use case for this is to run a command on the instance that creates a user and adds their SSH key.
 This allows for SSH access to EC2 instances that is restricted by IAM access; whoever has IAM access to the SSM document is allowed to give themselves SSH access to EC2 instances

 This requires the EC2 instances to be using the SSM agent, and it requires an SSM document that handles user creation.